garytayl/mimic/docs/db_content.md

    docker run -it --rm mysql:latest mysql -h database-1.cbguawgeickp.us-east-2.rds.amazonaws.com -u garytayl -p
    ```
    - Enter your master password when prompted.

-   - The switch to the Database:
+   - TheN switch to the Database:

    ```sql
    USE user_preferences_db;
    ```